 You get two hold suitcases when traveling in Premium Economy versus one in Economy, which is a big bonus.

-Probably the most unique thing about this Japanese carrier’s Premium Economy is that it does give you free access to the All Nippon Airways specific airport lounges.
+The unique thing about this Japanese carrier’s Premium Economy is that it gives you free access to the All Nippon Airways specific airport lounges.
 This means that when you are flying out of Tokyo, you have access to one of the best airport lounges in Tokyo.